DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/vm-network.md

 3. Adding NICs

     1. Bridge modes support manually adding NICs.
-Click on __Add NIC__ to configure the NIC IP pool.
+Click __Add NIC__ to configure the NIC IP pool.
 Choose a Multus CR that matches the network mode, if not available, it needs to be created manually.

     2. If the __Use Default IP Pool__ switch is turned on, it will use the default IP pool in the multus CR